Sunday, December 8, 2019

 See here.

-PC CASE
+PC SETUP

 Case Buttons:

-The following pictures indicate pinouts.
+The following picture indicates the pinouts.

-Black => GND
+GND=> Black => GND

 Case LEDs: